firedrakeproject/firedrake/demos/higher_order_mass_lumping/higher_order_mass_lumping.py.rst

         R = assemble(r, tensor=R)

-        # Call the solver object to do pointwise division to solve the system.
+        # Call the solver object to do point-wise division to solve the system.

         solver.solve(u_np1, R)

-        # Exchange the solution at the two timestepping levels.
+        # Exchange the solution at the two time-stepping levels.

         u_nm1.assign(u_n)
         u_n.assign(u_np1)

-        # Write the solution to the file for visualization in ParaView.
+        # Increment the time and write the solution to the file for visualization in ParaView.

         t += dt
         if step % 10 == 0: